glag2/raspi-car/README.md

 - `sudo systemctl daemon-reload `
 - `sudo systemctl start gpsd.socket`

+### Automatic GPS date and time

+Given the working GPS we can now use it to sync the system date and time using it:

+1. Install chrony `sudo apt install chrony`
+2. Set it up to use the gps `sudo nano /etc/chrony/chrony.conf`
+3. Insert in the file this line `refclock SHM 0 refid NMEA precision 1e-1 offset 0.5 delay 0.2`

 ### Navigation

-To be able to use a GPX file and the just configured gps we are going to use some APKs thanks to waydroid (it runs Lineage OS behind the scenes).
+To be able to navigate a GPX file and the just configured gps we are going to use some APKs into waydroid (it runs Lineage OS behind the scenes).

 [Here you can find a guide](https://www.xda-developers.com/run-android-apps-raspberry-pi-how/)

 Steps:

-1. Select W3 in -> `sudo raspi-config -> advanced -> Wayland -> W3`
+1. Select W3 in -> `sudo raspi-config -> advanced -> Wayland -> Labwc`
-2. Add `psi=1` at the end of the file `sudo nano /boot/firmware/cmdline.txt` to enable Pressure Stall Info (to avoid deadlock
+2. Add `psi=1` at the end of the file `sudo nano /boot/firmware/cmdline.txt` to enable Pressure Stall Info (deadlock avoidance)
 3. If `getconf PAGESIZE` retuns 16384 edit the kernel page size by adding `kernel=kernel8.img` in `sudo nano /boot/firmware/config.txt`

+Run the flollowing commands to install waydroid:

-4. `echo "deb [signed-by=/usr/share/keyrings/waydroid.gpg] https://repo.waydro.id/ $(lsb_release -cs) main" | sudo tee /etc/apt/sources.list.d/waydroid.list`
+1.  `echo "deb [signed-by=/usr/share/keyrings/waydroid.gpg] https://repo.waydro.id/ $(lsb_release -cs) main" | sudo tee /etc/apt/sources.list.d/waydroid.list`
-5. `sudo curl -Sf https://repo.waydro.id/waydroid.gpg --output /usr/share/keyrings/waydroid.gpg`
+6.  `sudo curl -Sf https://repo.waydro.id/waydroid.gpg --output /usr/share/keyrings/waydroid.gpg`
-6. `sudo reboot`
+7.  `sudo reboot`
-7. `sudo apt update && sudo apt udgrade -y`
+8.  `sudo apt update && sudo apt udgrade -y`
-8. `sudo apt install waydroid -y`
+9.  `sudo apt install waydroid -y`
-9. `sudo waydroid init`
+10.  `sudo waydroid init`
-10. `sudo waydroid container start`
+11.  `sudo waydroid container start`
-11. `waydroid session start` (in another terminal)
+12.  `waydroid session start` (in another terminal)
-12. `waydroid show-full-ui`
+13.  `waydroid show-full-ui`

 #### Waydroid GPS configuration

 install geoclue-2 geoclue-2-demo

 1) enable ADB: edit `sudo nano /var/lib/waydroid/waydroid.cfg`, set auto_adb = True
+2) Inside waydroid open the settings app, enable developer mode (click spam build no. inside device info), go to the developer settings (System -> Developer options), enable USB debugging, rooted debugging and Disable adb atuh timeout.
-2) `sudo apt-get install adb jq`
+3) `sudo apt-get install adb jq`
-3) `adb devices`
+4) `adb devices`
-4) To allow the connection select "allow" on the popup in waydroid
+5) To allow the connection select "allow" on the popup in waydroid (check "always allow" the box)
-5) Save the `sudo nano Desktop/Waydroid/geobridge-gpsd.sh` file with the content of this repo path: `code\utils\Waydroid\geobridge-gpsd.sh`
+6) Save the `sudo nano Desktop/Waydroid/geobridge-gpsd.sh` file with the content of this repo path: `code\utils\Waydroid\geobridge-gpsd.sh`
-6) Execute it with `sudo bash  Desktop/Waydroid/geobridge-gpsd.sh --init`
+7) Execute it with `sudo bash  Desktop/Waydroid/geobridge-gpsd.sh --init`
-7) If the app doesn't install fix the error trying to install it manually with `waydroid app install /tmp/appium.apk`
+8) If the app doesn't install fix the error trying to install it manually with `waydroid app install /tmp/appium.apk`
-8) run the script without the --init flag to allow the applications to read the location in another terminal
+9) run the script without the --init flag to allow the applications to read the location in another terminal
-9) `waydroid app launch app.organicmaps`
+10) `waydroid app launch app.organicmaps`

 #### Installation of a navigator app